 Donated marketable securities, property and equipment, and other noncash donations are recorded as contributions at their fair values at the date of donation.
-Such donations are reported as increases in net assets without donor restrictions unless the donor has restricted the donated asset for a specific purpose.
-Assets donated with explicit restrictions regarding their use are reported as net assets with donor restrictions.
+Such donations are reported as increases in unrestricted net assets unless the donor has restricted the donated asset for a specific purpose.
+Assets donated with explicit restrictions regarding their use are reported as restricted contributions.
 Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
 The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.